-This following discussion relates to the compensation of our former Chief Executive Officer, Guillaume Pfefer, our Chief Scientific Officer, Hongming Chen, and our Interim President and Chief Business Officer, Charles McDermott, for fiscal year 2014.
+This following discussion relates to the compensation of our Chief Executive Officer, Mark Iwicki, our Chief Scientific Officer, Hongming Chen, and our President and Chief Business Officer, Charles McDermott, for fiscal years 2014 and 2015.
 These three individuals are collectively referred to in this prospectus as our named executive officers.
-In September 2014, Mr. Pfefer ceased to be our Chief Executive Officer.
 In April 2015, we hired Mark Iwicki as our Executive Chairman and in September 2015 appointed Mr. Iwicki as our Chief Executive Officer.
-Since Mr. Iwicki was not one of our executive officers during 2014, a discussion of his compensation is not included in the tables below.
 Each year, our compensation committee and board of directors review and determine the compensation of our named executive officers.